pro-well-plan/pwptemp/README.md

 See the full list of [contributors](https://github.com/pro-well-plan/pwptemp/graphs/contributors) involved in this project.

 ## Introduction
-Pwptemp is a small LGPL licensed library for easy calculation of the temperature distribution along the well.
+Pwptemp is a LGPL licensed library for easy calculation of the temperature distribution along the well.
 Features are added as they are needed; suggestions and contributions of all kinds are very welcome.